Ensuring employment status is clearly defined for the benefit of both you and your employees.

 An employee is defined as “an individual who has entered into or works under (or, where the employment has ceased, worked under) a contract of employment.”

-Employees are entitled to a wide range of rights such as protection from discrimination, Statutory Sick Pay, statutory leave, minimum notice periods and the right to request flexible working.
-Employees who have over two years’ service have additional rights, such as unfair dismissal protection and entitlement to redundancy pay.
+Employees are entitled to a wide range of rights such as Statutory Sick Pay, statutory leave, minimum notice periods and the right to request flexible working, alongside having protection from unfair dismissal and rights for continuing employment where business is transferred.

 A worker is defined as: “an individual who has entered into or works under (or, where the employment has ceased, worked under): a contract of employment, or any other contract… whereby the individual undertakes to do or perform personally…”

-Workers are entitled to employment rights including National Minimum Wage, paid holidays, and protection against discrimination.
+Workers are entitled to some employment rights including National Minimum Wage, paid holidays, and protection against discrimination.

-Be aware that if you are a contractor, you may still be classed as a worker or employee if you are employed by an agency.
+Be aware that a contractor may be classed as a worker or employee if they are employed by an agency.

-A self-employed individual will not have the wide range of employment rights.
+A self-employed individual will not have a wide range of employment rights.
 However, they will still have protection for health and safety and may be afforded protection against discrimination in certain circumstances.

 Clients tell us how we deliver peace of mind.